We're going skiing. Hope you have fun too!

-This production last year was much bigger in scale than usual, hundreds of extras in First World War uniforms, lots of period vehicles, horse poo everywhere & the filming lasted for days.
+This production last year was much bigger than usual: hundreds of extras in First World War uniforms, lots of period vehicles, horse poo everywhere.
+The filming lasted for days.
 The production was called 'Nightingale' which was confusing as Florence was no longer around by WW1.

 We've just found out that 'Nightingale' was the code name for 'Wonder Woman'.
 I guess we'll have to go & see it now...